JamesHutchison/ptyme-track/README.md

 `pip install ptyme-track`

 ### Server / client
+For the server, generate a secret first with `ptyme-track --ensure-secret`

 Simply run the server with `ptyme_track --server`

 For the client, use `ptyme_track --client`

 ### Running locally
+Run `ptyme-track --ensure-secret` to generate a secret and update the .gitignore file.

 Simply run `ptyme_track --standalone` in the background.

 ### Setting directories to watch